bbepis/XUnity.AutoTranslator/README.md

 **NOTE**: If you implement a class based on the `HttpEndpoint` and you get an error where the web request is never completed, then it is likely due to the web server requiring Tls1.2.
 Unity-mono has issues with this spec and it will cause the request to lock up forever.
 The only solutions to this for now are:
  * Disable SSL, if you can.
 There are many sitauations where it is simply not possible to do this because the web server will simply redirect back to the HTTPS endoint.
  * Use the `WwwEndpoint` instead.

-As mentioned earlier, you  can also use the abstract class `WwwEndpoint` to implement roughly the same thing.
-However, I do not recommend doing so, unless it is an authenticated service.
+I do not recommend using this base class unless it is an authenticated endpoint though.

 Another way to implement a translator is to implement the `ExtProtocolEndpoint` class.
 This can be used to delegate the actual translation logic to an external process.
 Currently there is no documentation on this, but you can take a look at the LEC implementation, which uses it.

-If instead, you use the interface, it is also possible to extend from MonoBehaviour to get access to all the normal lifecycle callbacks of Unity components.
+If instead, you use the interface directly, it is also possible to extend from MonoBehaviour to get access to all the normal lifecycle callbacks of Unity components.